M66B/BackPackTrackII/README.md

 As a bonus BackPackTrack includes:

 * an activity history, so you can see when you were doing what
-* a step counter which doesn't count false steps, because activity recognition will be used to count steps only while you are walking.
-Your device needs to have a hardware step counter for this to work.
+* a step counter which doesn't count false steps, because activity recognition will be used to count steps only while you are walking (your device needs to have a hardware step counter for this to work)
+* tabular and graphical actual and historical weather information

 BackPackTrack II is a complete rewrite of [BackPackTrack](https://github.com/M66B/BackPackTrack), the first Android application I wrote in 2011.